T-Mobile in talks with Sprint on merger, does not rule out price discussions

-WASHINGTON (Reuters) - T-Mobile US (TMUS.O) Chief Executive John Legere on Thursday acknowledged talks with Sprint Corp (S.N) to extend their merger agreement and declined to rule out asking for the $26 billion price to be lowered.
+WASHINGTON, Nov 7 (Reuters) - T-Mobile US Chief Executive John Legere on Thursday acknowledged talks with Sprint Corp to extend their merger agreement and declined to rule out asking for the $26 billion price to be lowered.

 The T-Mobile-Sprint deal, announced in spring 2018, has won regulatory approval from the Justice Department and Federal Communications Commission but faces a lawsuit from more than a dozen state attorneys general seeking to stop the deal.